VISIT STOCKBRIDGE, MA OFFERING OUTDOOR ACTIVITIES, SHOPPING, DINING, LODGING, AND HISTORY ALL IN A SMALL-TOWN NEW ENGLAND SETTING

 Be surprised and delighted at the magnificence of Rockwell’s large scale original paintings and discover the highly relatable world of American Illustration – the art that tells our stories.
 The Museum strongly recommends the purchase of tickets in advance of your arrival to ensure entry into the Museum.

-Norman Rockwell’s Studio is open May 1 through Nov 12, 2023, closed Wednesdays.
+Norman Rockwell’s Studio is open May 1 through mid November, closed Wednesdays.

 EXHIBITIONS ON DISPLAY: